-No. You must receive at least a Core 40 diploma from an eligible high school recognized by the Indiana Department of Education.
+No. You must receive at least a Core 40 or an Indiana Diploma (Class of 2029 and beyond) from an eligible high school recognized by the Indiana Department of Education.

 What happens if I don't complete the SSP on time?